-She is unable to have children.
-The Lord has closed her womb.
+1. Hannah is unable to have children.
+She is barren, for “the Lord has closed her womb.”
+(1:5)

-She is not the only woman in her husband’s life.
-Elkanah has taken another bride, and one can only imagine the “joy” of walking an aisle a second time to see one’s husband attaching himself to another woman.
+2. She is in a polygamist relationship.
+Elkanah, her husband, has taken one named Peninnah to share his house, his table, and his bed.
+Hannah has only half of her husband’s affection and allegiance.
+One can only imagine the “joy” of walking an aisle a second time to see one’s husband attaching himself to another woman.
 The wedding feast and night of consummation must have been unbearable.

-Hannah’s misery increases when Peninnah becomes pregnant.She is forced to help mother the child of her sister-wife.
-Now, every morning she hears the cry of an infant who longs for his mother’s breasts.
+3. Peninnah has been granted children by the Lord.
+Consequently, every morning she hears the cry of an infant who longs for his mother’s breasts.
 Every night she watches her husband delightfully playing with the child that came from the other woman.
 Sure, Hannah is grateful for God’s gift of life.
 Sure, she is happy for her husband.
 However, even a super-saint would struggle in such a situation.

-She is loved by a husband who just doesn’t get it.
-Elkanah tries to encourage his spouse, but he does not understand the intensity of her pain.
-(1:8)
+8. In addition, she is loved by a husband who just doesn’t get it.
+Elkanah tries to encourage his spouse by saying, “Why is your heart sad?
+Am I not more to you than ten sons?”
+(1:8) But he is naive and insensitive; he does not understand the intensity of his bride’s pain.